-A handful of the ruins had been restored and occupied by the descendants of the original owners who now maintain the beauty of the site.
-Other locals are also returning to some of the habitable ruins in the site.
+A handful of the ruins had been restored and occupied by the descendants of the original owners, who now maintain the beauty of the site.
+Other locals are also returning to some of the habitable ruins on the site.

 Although some areas of the barangay had been closed to the public because of possible accidents, most of the sitio is still accessible to tourists.

 Batanes is a beautiful, enchanting place that is truly worth a visit—not just once, but multiple times.
 This northern paradise is a throwback to the times when life was more natural and untouched.